easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_DOCUMENTATION_INDEX.md

 24 weeks to launch the future of development tools.

 ### The Impact
-Millions of developers choosing Q-IDE because it's the only IDE that truly understands them and accelerates their work.
+Millions of developers choosing Top Dog because it's the only IDE that truly understands them and accelerates their work.

 ---